microsoft/nni/docs/en_US/NAS/Visualization.md

 ## Limitations

+* NAS visualization only works with PyTorch >=1.4.
+We've tested it on PyTorch 1.3.1 and it doesn't work.
 * We rely on PyTorch support for tensorboard for graph export, which relies on `torch.jit`.
 It will not work if your model doesn't support `jit`.
 * There are known performance issues when loading a moderate-size graph with many op choices (like DARTS search space).